elijahr2411/sandwichbot/README.md

 ## Running the bot
 First note that in it's current state the bot is a simple test (pretty much equivalent to a Hello World) and is not ready to be used at all

+Also, don't worry about removing your bot token and db information before pushing.
+The gitignore is set to ignore config.py.
 ### Heroku
 The bot is preconfigured to be run in a Heroku app, however in it's current state there is no reason to do that as it cannot be used in production.